b1gb4dw0lf/microservice-challenge/README.md

-# EMLAK-JET Challenge

 ## Description

-This is the repo for emlak-jet challenge and the applications in this repo is not meant for production.
+Applications in this repo is not meant for production.
-Also be aware that this repo solves imaginary scalability issues and tightly coupled in order to complete the task.
+Also be aware that this repo solves imaginary scalability issues and is tightly coupled.

 ## Repo Content